auphong2707/sentiment-analysis-for-game-review/model_phase/README.md

 | GPU Required | No | Yes |
 | Data Needed | Less | More |

+## Planned Methods (Under Development)

+The following advanced methods are planned for future implementation:

+### Method 1: Recurrent Neural Network (LSTM/GRU) with Word Embeddings

+**Core Idea**: The sequence of words matters.

+**How it Works**:
+- Reads the review word-by-word, using Word Embeddings (like GloVe) to understand word meaning
+- The LSTM "remembers" previous words (like "not") to understand the context of later words (like "good")
+- Processes text sequentially, maintaining memory of previous context

+**Key Feature**:
+- ✅ Understands context and word order
+- ✅ Reads left-to-right with memory
+- ✅ Can capture negations and context-dependent meanings
+- ⚠️ More complex than TF-IDF baseline
+- ⚠️ Requires GPU for efficient training

+### Method 2: Fine-Tuning RoBERTa

+**Core Idea**: Sentiment is best understood by looking at a word's context from both left and right simultaneously, using a deeply pre-trained model.

+**How it Works**:
+- Uses RoBERTa, a model that was pre-trained on a massive amount of text
+- "Fine-tunes" this model on specific game reviews, adapting its powerful language understanding to the task
+- Processes entire review bidirectionally, understanding context from all directions

+**Key Feature**:
+- ✅ RoBERTa (a variant of BERT) generally provides state-of-the-art accuracy
+- ✅ Uses bidirectional context for deep understanding
+- ✅ Highly effective at understanding nuance and complex sentiment
+- ⚠️ Computationally expensive
+- ⚠️ Requires significant GPU resources
+- ⚠️ Longer training time

 ## Next Steps

 After establishing the baseline: